Brain Tumor Center

 At the Neurogenetics Clinic, a genetic counselor identifies genetic risk and explains inheritance patterns, provides education on the natural history of disease and discusses the risks, benefits and limitations of available genetic testing options.

 GAMMA KNIFE AND VARIAN TRILOGY

 The Mischer Neuroscience Institute acquired the region’s first Leksell Gamma Knife® in 1993, and is now using the more advanced Leksell Gamma Knife® Perfexion™.
 Patients who benefit from the Perfexion’s sophisticated software with dose-to-target conformation include those with meningiomas and vestibular schwannomas; arteriovenous malformations; medically refractory trigeminal neuralgia; and metastases.
 Multiple intracranial metastases can usually be treated in a single outpatient procedure.
-Neurosurgeons affiliated with the Institute have performed more than 3,500 Gamma Knife procedures.
+Our neurosurgeons have performed more than 3,500 Gamma Knife procedures.